swcarpentry/shell-novice/episodes/02-filedir.md

 :::::::::::::::::::::::::::::::::::::::::  callout
 ### When to use short or long options
-Sometimes options exist as both short and long options.
+When options exist as both short and long options:
-In this case there are no rules about which to choose, but there is a good practice rule-of-thumb:

-- Use the short option when typing commands directly into bash.
+- Use the short option when typing commands directly into bash to minimise typing.
-  This helps to minimise typing and enable you to get your task done faster.
+  This enables you to get your task done faster.
-- Use the long option when using commands in a bash script.
+- Use the long option in scripts to provide clarity.
-  Long options are preferred in this situation because you will probably end up writing the command only once but you, or other people, may need to read it many times!
-  The long option is a better choice in this situation because it provides greater clarity about the option being used.
+  It will be read many times and typed ones.

 ::::::::::::::::::::::::::::::::::::::::::::::::::